Outside tap supply and fit

 The answer is YES.

-In fact barely a week goes by in summer that I ma not fitting an outside tap – FACT!
+In fact barely a week goes by in summer that I am not fitting an outside tap – FACT!

 The next question is “How Much?”

-Just note that the price is based on fitting to the same wall as the water supply.
+TAP LOCATION note, that the price is based on fitting to the same wall as the water supply.!!

 So for example the kitchen sink would be on the same wall/side of house as the wall that you want the outside tap.